 A place to go on your weekend getaway

-Seven in ten Americans live within a two-hour drive of a National Forest.
+Seven in ten people in the U.S. live within a two-hour drive of a National Forest.
 If you’re a city dweller and think you’re not one of these seven, check your map.
 Almost 60 forests are located near large urban areas that have populations of at least one million people.
 For example, the Angeles National Forest borders Los Angeles and Atlanta is within a two hour drive of three National Forests.

 Fish and Wildlife